nikhilar98/taskManager/README.md

 Decisions:
 The state of the application is managed using React's useReducer Hook as it's better suited for managing complex data types.
-The state and dispatch functions are passed down to all the child components using React's useContext API, so they can directly access the state.
+The state and dispatch function are passed down to all the child components using React's useContext API, so they can directly access the state.